brittjavs/sinatra-camping-journal/README.md

 # CampTales - A Camping Trip Journal
-This app allows a user to sign up for a journal account.
-They can log in/out, and create entries for a camping trip or add a park and campground to a bucket list using a form.
-They can view each entry individually if they choose an entry from the index, as well as edit and delete entries.

-This is an MVC Sinatra App that uses ActiveRecord
+CampTales is an MVC Ruby/Sinatra Application that uses ActiveRecord.
+It was created for adventurers who would like to keep track of their camping experiences.

+## User Story
+A user can:
+* Sign up for a journal account
+* Log in and log out of their account
+* Create entries for a camping trip using a form
+* Add a park and campground to a bucket list through a form
+* View individual entries by choosing from entry index
+* Edit entries
+* Delete entries

-# Usage
+## Usage
 Clone the repository to your environment.
 Run the following :
 ```